TheOdinProject/curriculum/javascript/organizing_your_javascript_code/objects_and_object_constructors.md

 carl.grade // 8
 ~~~

 You can probably figure out what's going on here.
-After creating the constructor for EighthGrader, we set its prototype to a new object that has a copy of `Student.prototype`.
+After creating the constructor for EighthGrader, we set its prototype to a new object with the protoype `Student.prototype` i.e an empty object with its `__proto__` pointing to `Student.prototype`.

 A warning... this doesn't work: